Dalbee/energy-analytics-fabric-bi/docs/architecture/project1_energy_architecture.md

 The semantic layer standardises how business metrics are defined and consumed:

-- Star schema semantic models to enable performant and intuitive reporting.
-- Calculation groups to centralise and standardise time-intelligence logic.
+- **Import Mode:** Utilizes the VertiPaq engine to provide the most responsive user experience and sub-second visual interactivity.

-- Centralised organisational measure groups to ensure KPI consistency.
+- **Unified Measure Library:** Centralised DAX measures ensure KPI consistency across all report pages.

-- Data validation logic applied before semantic model refresh.
-- Role-Level Security (RLS) applied where appropriate to restrict sensitive data.
+- **Security:** Row-Level Security (RLS) restricts access to sensitive plant data based on user roles.

-- Certified datasets used as “single source of truth” for enterprise reporting.
+- **Certified Datasets:** Published as a "Single Source of Truth" for enterprise-wide self-service reporting.

 ---